w2016561536/android_virtual_cam/README_en.md

 A1.
 In most cases , the video for replacing front camera need to be flipped horizontally and rotated right 90 degrees.
 The video's resolution **after being processed** need to same with that in toast message.
 But in some came, it doesn't need to make adjustment, so you need to judge it according to situation.

 Q2.
 Black screen ?
 Open camera fail ?
 A2.
 Till now ,there are a few apps that can't be hooked, especially the system camera.
-Or it caused by wrong `Camera1` directory.
+Or it caused by wrong `Camera1` directory（Whether two levels of Camera1 directory were created, like `./DCIM/Camera1/Camera1/virtual.mp4`, only one level is needed）.

 Q3.
 Blurred screen?
 A3.
 The resolution of video is wrong.